michael-watson/azure-hackathons/Xamarin-CosmosDb-5-23-17/Part 2/README.md

 # Part 2 - Create Azure REST API that connect with Cosmos DB
 Now that we have connected to the database directly with a Xamarin.Forms application in Part 1, let's discuss creating a REST API layer that can handle more serious stuff.
-This is a very common architecture for mobile applications and using Azure with Cosmos is a real option for us.
+This is a very common architecture for mobile applications and using Azure with Cosmos is a real option for developers.

 In this exercise, we will be creating a new Azure REST API that will connect with our Cosmos DB we created previously.
 So we will continue to use the **DatabaseId** as *Xamarin* and the **CollectionId** as *Dog*.